beerfranz/asset-repository/README.md

 ## Definitions

+* modules:
-* Asset: it can be what you want: a server, a container, a Kubernetes pod, etc...  eq: Catalog
+  * Asset/Catalog/Governance ?: it can be what you want: a server, a container, a Kubernetes pod, etc...  eq: Catalog
     * owner: the owner of the asset (ISO 27001 requirement)
     * type (defined bellow)
     * attributes: a free field
     * audits (defined bellow)
   * Asset type: define a category (server, container, pod, etc...)  => Template ?
   * Asset audits: track modifications on assets (create, update, remove)

-* Instance: something that is or was running. eq: Inventory
+  * Instance/Inventory: something that is or was running. eq: Inventory
     * optionaly (prefered) link to an asset
     * STATE:
       * Servers: TODO
       * Pod: TODO
       * Container: TODO
       * systemd: TODO

+  * Architecture: define environments, asset definition, and generate assets from it.
+It's a template engine to configure the governance

+  * Quality management: create test plans
+  * Operation management: list operations

 TO DO:
 * Change review plan with proof (provided by automatisation ?)